 Idhhab ilā fir'awna innahū ṭaghā

-As established before, the 7th-century world's knowledge of Egypt was filtered and flattened.
-The universal understanding, drawn from Greco-Roman and scriptural sources, was that "Pharaoh" was the correct title for Egypt's ruler.
+The 7th-century world's knowledge of Egypt was filtered and flattened.
+The universal understanding, drawn from Greco-Roman and scriptural sources, was that “Pharaoh” was the correct title for Egypt's ruler.
 So, in this instance, the Qur'an aligns with the commonly held knowledge.
-However, the miracle does not lie in getting this one title right, but in the contrastive accuracy of the entire pattern.
-The void of knowledge was not about the existence of the title "Pharaoh," but about the specific historical period in which its use as a direct address for the king became prominent, and the knowledge of which preceding eras did not use it in this way.
+However, the sign's full power does not lie in the use of this single title, but in the contrastive accuracy of the entire pattern.
+The void of knowledge was not about the existence of the title “Pharaoh,” but about the specific historical period in which its use as a direct address for the king became prominent, and the knowledge of which preceding eras did not use it in this way.

 We have followed the evidence from the verses of the Qur'an to the sands of Egypt, from the silence of the 7th century to the discoveries of the 19th.
 The conclusion is as stark as it is profound.
 The Qur'an's differential use of “King” for the ruler of Joseph's time and “Pharaoh” for the ruler of Moses's time represents a level of historical accuracy that was impossible for any human author to achieve at the time of its revelation.